wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 ## Status

-Phases 1, 2 and 4 complete, phase 5 case A complete.
+Phases 1, 2 and 4 complete, phase 5 case A complete, phase 7 complete for Python.
-`wex`'s documentation is written, contracted and rendered; the composer, the mandatory pages and the anti-rot mechanism are generic and apply to all 89 packages.
-Verified end to end on `packages/helpers` and `wex/wex-addon-app` only.
-Nothing is committed.
+The whole chain has now run at scale: the 37 Python packages each have a rebuilt README and the three mandatory pages written — not one left as a stub.
+Which is the proof the mechanism was built for, the composer having to hold across 37 repositories without a file in any of them.

-Read against the three axes: **writing it** is the advanced one, the mechanism being generic and proven. **Fixing it** has been done on `wex` and, for the structure only, across the Python packages — their content remains to be written. **Reading it** has one working surface out of the five mapped.
+Read against the three axes: **writing it** and **fixing it** are both done for the Python suite. **Reading it** has one working surface out of the five mapped, and is now the bottleneck.

-Next step: rectify the ~88 remaining packages, which is the first moment the whole chain runs at scale.
-Then phase 6, whose two command families (consultation and search, cases F and G) are the ones that make a corpus of 89 repositories usable at all; they share the aggregation building block that case A just proved, as do case B (`AGENTS.md`) and case D (agents reading the app's own knowledge).
+Next step: phase 6, whose two command families (consultation and search, cases F and
+G) are what make a corpus of this size usable at all.
+They share the aggregation building block that case A just proved, as do case B (`AGENTS.md`) and case D (agents reading the app's own knowledge).
+The non-Python repositories follow, once their language addons ship the templates the Python one has.

 Still open, unrelated to the phases:
 - `dev-css` ships an empty `description`; `dev-javascript` and `dev-php` both claim